wangxlab/iGenSig/README.md

 ## An integral genomic signature approach for tailored cancer therapy using genome-wide sequencing data

-ï	The current version of iGenSig is beta 3.2.9 (Jan 1st, 2022).
+‚Ä¢	The current version of iGenSig is beta 3.2.9 (Jan 1st, 2022).

-ï	The iGenSig was built on R version 4.1.2 and tested on Linux and Windows environment.
+‚Ä¢	The iGenSig was built on R version 4.1.2 and tested on Linux and Windows environment.

 ## A. Introduction

-ï	Here we developed an integral genomic signature (iGenSig) analysis as a new class of transparent, interpretable, and resilient modeling methods for big data-based precision medicine with improved cross-dataset applicability and tolerance to sequencing bias.
+‚Ä¢	Here we developed an integral genomic signature (iGenSig) analysis as a new class of transparent, interpretable, and resilient modeling methods for big data-based precision medicine with improved cross-dataset applicability and tolerance to sequencing bias.

-ï	We define genomic features that significantly correlate with a clinical phenotype (such as therapeutic response) as genomic correlates, and an integral genomic signature as the integral set of redundant genomic correlates for a given clinical phenotype such as therapeutic response.
+‚Ä¢	We define genomic features that significantly correlate with a clinical phenotype (such as therapeutic response) as genomic correlates, and an integral genomic signature as the integral set of redundant genomic correlates for a given clinical phenotype such as therapeutic response.

-ï	We postulate that the redundant genomic features, which are usually eliminated through dimensionality reduction or feature removal  during multi-omics modeling, may help overcome the sequencing bias.
+‚Ä¢	We postulate that the redundant genomic features, which are usually eliminated through dimensionality reduction or feature removal  during multi-omics modeling, may help overcome the sequencing bias.

-ï	Using genomic dataset for chemical perturbations, we developed the iGenSig models predicting cancer cell responses to targeted-therapy agents and tested the cross-dataset performance of selected models based on independent multi-omics datasets for cancer cell lines and cancer patients assessing their therapeutic responses.
+‚Ä¢	Using genomic dataset for chemical perturbations, we developed the iGenSig models predicting cancer cell responses to targeted-therapy agents and tested the cross-dataset performance of selected models based on independent multi-omics datasets for cancer cell lines and cancer patients assessing their therapeutic responses.

 ## B. How to download R code and data files to run iGenSig

-ï If you use linux environment, download all files to your local directory.
+‚Ä¢ If you use linux environment, download all files to your local directory.

 $ git clone https://github.com/wangxlab/iGenSig

 If you have downloaded all necessary data files, you can find these 4 directories;

-1	ì./DrugResponseDataî directory
+1	‚Äú./DrugResponseData‚Äù directory

 You can find drug response data files (.tsv file) of 2 datasets (GDSC1 and CCLE).

-2	ì./GenotypeDataî directory
+2	‚Äú./GenotypeData‚Äù directory

 You can find genotype data files (.gmt files) of 4 datasets (GDSC,CCLE,BATTLE, and TCGA NSCLC).

-3	ì./PrecalMatrixDataî directory
+3	‚Äú./PrecalMatrixData‚Äù directory

 You can find precalculated feature redundancy data files (.RData files) of 3 datasets (GDSC,CCLE,BATTLE).

-4	ì./TestsetAnnotationDataî directory
+4	‚Äú./TestsetAnnotationData‚Äù directory

 You can find annotation files containing the cell lines names of permutated GDSC test sets for drug ID 1 (.txt file).

 ## C. Installing R packages

-ï	Find "GenSig.modules1.b3.2.9.github.R" file in your folder and see line 2.
+‚Ä¢	Find "GenSig.modules1.b3.2.9.github.R" file in your folder and see line 2.
 There is the list of R packages you may have to install unless you did.

-ï	If you haven't installed any R pacakges below, it will take about 1 hour.
+‚Ä¢	If you haven't installed any R pacakges below, it will take about 1 hour.

 > packages=c("preprocessCore","pROC","ggplot2","gridExtra","grid","ggpubr","scales","stringr","qvalue","vegan","stringr","tidyverse","pROC","survival","readr","gdata","DescTools","moments","fastcluster","Rfast","dynamicTreeCut","data.table","plyr","dplyr")
 > sapply(packages,require,character=TRUE)